How to start a popsicle business: a founder's guide

 Focus your initial efforts on Instagram.
 Post high-quality photos of your popsicles and behind-the-scenes content.
 Use local hashtags like #[yourcity]foodie and engage with followers of local food bloggers.
 Your goal is to get your first 10 catering inquiries through direct messages.

-A mistake many new owners make is spending money on paid ads too soon.
-You might want to dedicate your first three months to organic growth.
-This builds an authentic local following without draining your cash reserves before you have consistent sales.
+Resist the urge to spend on paid ads in your first three months.
+Organic growth builds an authentic local following without draining your cash reserves before you have consistent sales.

 Forge local partnerships

 Approach local businesses like coffee shops, boutiques, or yoga studios to host a pop-up event.
-You can offer them a 10-15% commission on your sales for the day.
+Offer them a 10 to 15 percent commission on your sales for the day.
 This gives them a no-risk incentive to promote your event to their customer base.

-Once you have consistent production, you can offer wholesale pricing to retailers.
-A standard wholesale discount is 30-40% off your retail price.
-This is a great way to get your popsicles into local grocery stores or cafes for steady revenue.
+Once you have consistent production, offer wholesale pricing to retailers.
+A standard wholesale discount is 30 to 40 percent off your retail price.
+This is a reliable way to get your popsicles into local grocery stores or cafes for steady revenue.

 Here are 3 immediate steps to take: